-In an internship, a student can learn experientially at a social institution, cultural organization, community-based organization or corporation, gaining firsthand work experience, learning about the activities in a particular setting, developing skills and knowledge that may lead to later employment and exploring connections between academic ideas and practical knowledge.
+An internship is a credit-bearing work experience in a non-classroom environment, which enables a student to learn experientially at a social institution, cultural organization, community-based organization or corporation.
+Internships provide the opportunity for students to explore connections between academic ideas and practical knowledge and learn about the activities in a particular setting while gaining firsthand work experience and developing skills and knowledge that may lead to later employment.
 Internships are a key element of the Gallatin program, and they are often among the most memorable and useful student experiences.
-An internship is a credit-bearing work experience in a non-classroom environment, and internships are typically unpaid positions, although students in paid positions are permitted to receive credit.
+While internships are typically unpaid positions, students in paid positions are permitted to receive credit.

 Internships are available in a variety of areas, including business, education, legal services, journalism, film and theater.
-Some examples of internships include:
+Successful internships held by students have included:

-The possibilities are endless.
-Gallatin students can avail themselves of the vast resources of New York City, which provide a myriad of opportunities for practical experience and fieldwork.
+Students can draw on the vast resources of New York City, which provide a myriad of opportunities for practical experience and fieldwork.
 Each semester many students are placed in internships with organizations such as Lincoln Center for the Performing Arts, Bellevue Hospital Center, Manhattan Theatre Club, 20/20 (ABC-TV), Capitol Records, Sony, Inc., Working Woman Magazine, and Merrill Lynch.
 These placements are just a small sampling of the many interesting and challenging internships that help undergraduate students obtain hands-on training in their fields.